 There is a base platform, which contains wheels and motor.
-A hypothesized system too by Renault e from Citroen for the cars of the future: it can detach itself from the cockpit, or allow you to change cockpits according to the things we want to do while we are on the road.
+A hypothesized system too by Renault e from Citroen for the cars of the future: it will be able to detach itself from the cockpit, or allow you to change cabins according to the things we want to do while we are on the road.

-Once a passenger compartment has been left on the lamppost car parks, the platform can restart by hooking up to another.
-The potential number of 'complete' cars on the road can be greatly reduced.
+Once you have left a cockpit on the lamp post parking lots, the platform can restart by hooking up to another.
+The potential number of "complete" cars on the road can be greatly reduced.

 The parking lamps

 Let's come to the strong point of Project DORO: the street lamps.
 They are a real housing for the cabins.
 The glance is more dystopian than ever: suddenly all the roads are clear, no cars parked on the edges.
 They are all suspended in the air.
 And they can also perform different functions: imagine going to a pub and eating in one of these suspended cabins, and then having you take you home directly.

 What to say: a rather ambitious vision: it presupposes a future that adopts a completely different network from the current one.
 A network made up of platforms, cabins and street lamps, of course.

 In any case, as we often observe, the concepts serve to open the mind and see different possible points of reality: I appreciate that there are "visionaries" also concerned with parking.

 After all, everyone's dream is not to always see all these cars everywhere, right?